dotnet/docs/docs/architecture/dapr-for-net-developers/observability.md

 Distributed tracing provides insight into the traffic that flows across services in a distributed application.
 The log of exchanged request and response messages is an invaluable source of information for troubleshooting issues.
 The hard part is *correlating messages* that originate from the same operation.

-Dapr uses the [W3C Trace Context](https://www.w3.org/TR/trace-context) for correlate related messages.
+Dapr uses the [W3C Trace Context](https://www.w3.org/TR/trace-context) to correlate related messages.
 It injects the same context information into requests and responses that form a unique operation.
 Figure 9-2 shows how correlation works:

 ![W3C Trace Context example](media/observability/w3c-trace-context.png)